ChrolloKryber/bingSearch/readme.md

 # bingSearch

-A simple python script for linux to open your browser and conduct bing searches.
+A simple python script for linux to open your browser and conduct bing searches, with a main goal to prevent detection.

-##### Big shoutout to @[jack-mil](https://github.com/jack-mil), the script is inspired by his own implementation of the same, and I have used his keywords file for the same.
+Even though I have tried my best to make it hard to figure out that the searches are automated, there is still a chance to get caught.

 ```diff
 - Use at your own risk, automating bing searches goes against Microsoft's ToS
 ```

+##### Big shoutout to @[jack-mil](https://github.com/jack-mil), the script is inspired by his own implementation of the same, and I have used his keywords file for the same.

 ### Installation
 1. Run `pip -r requirements.txt`